 Why We Think Everyone Should Learn Claude Code

 This might sound counterintuitive.
-Claude Code is a developer tool.
+Claude Code started as a developer tool.
 Why would a COO or a strategy lead care?

 Because Claude Code is where the ceiling is highest.
 Claude chat has context limits.
 Cowork needs your desktop running.
-Claude Code can process an 800-page PDF, manage a 200-file project, run for hours, connect to any external system via MCP, and operate on a schedule in CI/CD without anyone watching.
+Claude Code can manage a 200-file project, run for hours, connect to any external system via MCP, and operate on a schedule without anyone watching.

 If you're a leader who wants to understand where AI capability is actually heading, spend an afternoon with Claude Code.
 You don't need to write code.
 Just point it at a folder of documents and ask it to do something useful.